-In \cite{molavianjazi2015second}, a bound is obtained on the probability that the mutual information random vector $\bs{\imath}_2$ belongs to a set $\mc{D}$.
+This approach contrasts with \cite{molavianjazi2015second}, which bounds the probability that the information density random vector $\bs{\imath}_2$ belongs to a set $\mc{D}$.
 Writing $\bs{\imath}_2$ as a vector-valued function of an average of i.i.d.
-Gaussian vectors, they apply a central limit theorem for functions of sums \cite[Proposition 1]{molavianjazi2015second}.
-The resulting rate of convergence to normality in \cite{molavianjazi2015second} is $\bigo{\frac{1}{n^{1/4}}}$.
+Gaussian vectors, \cite[Prop.~1]{molavianjazi2015second} applies a central limit theorem for functions of sums to prove $\bigo{\frac{1}{n^{1/4}}}$ convergence to normality.
 Our technique, described above, improves the rate of convergence to normality to $\bigo{\frac{1}{\sqrt{n}}}$, which is the rate of convergence for i.i.d. sums.
-This improvement implies that the threshold-based decoding rule in \cite{molavianjazi2015second} in fact achieves a third-order term $O(1)\bs{1}$.
+This improvement implies that the threshold-based decoding rule in \cite{molavianjazi2015second} achieves a third-order term $O(1)\bs{1}$.

 \item Our technique for proving Theorems~\ref{thm:MAC} and \ref{thm:KMAC} parallels those used for non-singular discrete memoryless channels \cite[Th.
 53]{polyanskiy2010thesis} and for the point-to-point Gaussian channel \cite{tan2015Third}.
 In \cite[Th.
-53]{polyanskiy2010thesis}, the application of the RCU bound uses a refined large deviations result \cite[Lemma 47]{polyanskiy2010Channel}.
-However, using non-i.i.d. input distribution for the Gaussian channel prevents the direct application of the large deviation result given in \cite[Lemma 47]{polyanskiy2010Channel}.
+53]{polyanskiy2010thesis}, Polyanskiy applies the RCU bound using a refined large deviations result \cite[Lemma 47]{polyanskiy2010Channel}; the use of a non-i.i.d. input distribution for the Gaussian channel prevents the direct application of \cite[Lemma 47]{polyanskiy2010Channel}.
 In \cite[eq.
-(52)]{tan2015Third}, Tan and Tomamichel derive a bound that replaces the large deviations result \cite[Lemma 47]{polyanskiy2010Channel} for the point-to-point Gaussian channel in order to accommodate the codewords drawn uniformly on an $n$-dimensional sphere.
+(52)]{tan2015Third}, Tan and Tomamichel derive an alternative to \cite[Lemma 47]{polyanskiy2010Channel} for the point-to-point Gaussian channel in order to accommodate codewords drawn uniformly on an $n$-dimensional sphere.
 While evaluating the RCU bound in this paper, we extend the bound in \cite[eq.
 (52)]{tan2015Third} to the Gaussian MAC.

-\item For the symmetric setting, that is $P_i = P$ and $M_i = M$ for $i \in [K]$, \thmref{thm:KMAC} reduces to the scalar inequality below.
+\item For the symmetric setting, where $P_i = P$ and $M_i = M$ for all $i \in [K]$, \thmref{thm:KMAC} reduces to the scalar inequality, below.
 This result refines the result in \cite[Th.
-2]{molavianjazi2015second} to the third-order term, and generalizes it to the $K$-transmitter MAC. \begin{corollary} For any $\epsilon \in (0, 1)$, and $P > 0$, an $(n, M \bs{1}, \epsilon, P \bs{1})$-MAC code for the $K$-transmitter Gaussian-MAC exists provided that
+2]{molavianjazi2015second} to the third-order term and generalizes it to the $K$-transmitter MAC. \begin{corollary} For any $\epsilon \in (0, 1)$ and $P > 0$, an $(n, M \bs{1}, \epsilon, P \bs{1})$-MAC code for the $K$-transmitter Gaussian MAC exists provided that